nkiyohara/srvp-fd/README.md

 ## Acknowledgements

-This package is based on the [SRVP](https://github.com/edouardelasalles/srvp) implementation by Jean-Yves Franceschi, Edouard Delasalles, Mickael Chen, Sylvain Lamprier, and Patrick Gallinari.
-The pre-trained model weights and architecture are the work of these authors, and this package simply provides a convenient interface to use their encoder for calculating Fréchet distances.
+This package is fundamentally built upon the groundbreaking work of the SRVP authors: **Jean-Yves Franceschi, Edouard Delasalles, Mickael Chen, Sylvain Lamprier, and Patrick Gallinari**.
+Their research and implementation form the core of this package.

+**Key contributions from the original authors**:
+- Development of the SRVP architecture and training methodology
+- Training of high-quality models on multiple video datasets
+- Release of pre-trained weights that enable state-of-the-art feature extraction
+- Open-sourcing their implementation under an Apache 2.0 license

+This package simply provides a convenient interface to leverage their encoder for calculating Fréchet distances between video distributions.
+The significant research contribution and intellectual property of the models belong entirely to the original SRVP authors.

+For more information about their work:
 - [SRVP GitHub Repository](https://github.com/edouardelasalles/srvp)
 - [SRVP Project Website](https://sites.google.com/view/srvp/)
 - [SRVP Paper](http://proceedings.mlr.press/v119/franceschi20a.html)